ksharifbd/currency-exchanger/README.md

 - Redux
 - Redux-Saga
 - Jest
-- Material-ui with the `styled component` functionality.
+- Material-UI with the `styled component` functionality.

 _This app is scaffolded using create-react-app_